-The data we’ve presented speaks for itself: technology will continue to evolve, and it’s changing the business landscape faster than companies can keep up with it.
+The data we’ve presented speaks for itself: technology will continue to evolve, and it’s changing the business landscape faster than companies can keep up.

 Almost every year, we see new tech being replaced with even more advanced systems.
 For instance, VoIP, 4G LTE networks, basic automation are slowly being replaced by UCs, 5G networks, and AI.
 Consequently, consumers have increasingly high expectations from brands in terms of convenience, mobility, and reachability.

-In order to truly succeed in leveraging technology to their advantage, companies will need to think ahead.
+To truly succeed in leveraging technology to their advantage, companies will need to think ahead.
 There is no better time than now to study and test new methods of improving day-to-day operations.
-Moreover, companies should try to better integrate these technologies into their existing workflow and involve their existing workforce in building their digital transformation initiatives.
+Moreover, companies should try to better integrate these technologies into their existing workflow and involve their workforce in building their digital transformation initiatives.
 After all, technology shouldn’t be treated as a way to replace your processes and your workforce.
-Rather, it is a means to reinforce operations and improve the efficiency of your staff members.
+Instead, it is a means to reinforce operations and improve the efficiency of your staff members.

 To sum up, while we understand that this compilation of technology statistics barely scratches the surface when it comes to the overall developments in the industry, we hope you were able to pick up a thing or two about leveraging tech to modernize your business.
 In case you aren’t sure where to start, we highly recommend that you try utilizing SaaS products that make use of the newest tech.
 Check out our guide to the different types of SaaS so you have a better idea about what you should invest in.